Hurdy-gurdy: History

 The hurdy-gurdy tradition is well-developed particularly in Hungary, Poland, Belarus, Southeastern France and Ukraine.
 In Ukraine, it is known as the lira or relia.
 It was and still is played by professional, often blind, itinerant musicians known as lirnyky.
 Their repertoire has mostly para-religious themes.
 Most of it originated in the Baroque period.
 In Eastern Ukraine, the repertoire includes unique historic epics known as dumy and folk dances.

 Lirnyky were categorised as beggars by the Russian authorities and fell under harsh repressive measures if they were caught performing in the streets of major cities until 1902, when the authorities were asked by ethnographers attending the 12th All-Russian Archaeological conference to stop persecuting them.

 The hurdy-gurdy is the instrument played by Der Leiermann, the street musician portrayed in the last, melancholy song of Schubert's Winterreise.
-It is also featured and played prominently in the film Captains Courageous (1937) as the instrument of the character Manuel, acted by Spencer Tracy.
+It is also featured and played prominently in the film Captains Courageous (1937) as the instrument of the character Manuel, played by Spencer Tracy.

-The instrument came into a new public consciousness when Donovan released his hit pop song, "Hurdy Gurdy Man", in 1968.
+The instrument came into a new public consciousness when Donovan released his hit pop song "Hurdy Gurdy Man" in 1968.
 Although the song does not use a hurdy-gurdy, the repeated reference to the instrument in the song's lyrics sparked curiosity and interest among young people, eventually resulting in an annual hurdy-gurdy music festival in the Olympic Peninsula area of the state of Washington each September.

 Today, the tradition has resurfaced.
 Revivals have been underway for many years as well in Austria, Belarus, Belgium, the Czech Republic, Denmark, Germany, Hungary, Italy, the Netherlands, Norway, Poland, Portugal, Russia, Slovakia, Spain, Sweden, and Ukraine.
 As the instrument has been revived, musicians have used it in a variety of styles of music (see the list of recordings that use hurdy-gurdy), including contemporary forms not typically associated with it.

 Terminology

 A person who plays the hurdy-gurdy is called a hurdy-gurdist, or (particularly for players of French instruments) viellist.

-In France, a player is called un sonneur de vielle (literally: "a sounder of vielle"), un vielleux or un vielleur.
+In France, a player is called un sonneur de vielle (literally "a sounder of vielle"), un vielleux or un vielleur.

 Because of the prominence of the French tradition, many instrument and performance terms used in English are commonly taken from the French, and players generally need to know these terms to read relevant literature.
-Such common terms include the following:
+Such common terms include: